Murthy10/pyschieber/README.md

 ### Jass Challenge
 The usage of a CLI to play Schieber Jass could be boring.
-Therefore pyschieber provides a wrapper for your bots to play on the Zühlke Jass Server.
+Therefore schieber provides a wrapper for your bots to play on the Zühlke Jass Server.

-The [ServerPlayer](schieber/player/server_player/server_player.py) takes a pyschieber conform player An example how to launch is provide under [Server Launcher](schieber/example/server_launcher.py).
+The [ServerPlayer](schieber/player/server_player/server_player.py) takes a schieber conform player An example how to launch is provide under [Server Launcher](schieber/example/server_launcher.py).

 For further information have a look at: